 Adding Easing for Smoother Animations

-Easing functions allow you to control how the animation progresses.
-Instead of having the animation occur at a constant speed, easing lets you define acceleration and deceleration points. jQuery includes two default easing functions: linear
+Easing functions allow you to control how the animation progresses over time.
+Instead of animating at a constant speed, easing defines acceleration and deceleration curves to make motion feel more natural and responsive.

 // Animate with easing